xovox/RetroCRT/MANUAL.md

   * This contains per-game monitor resolution & orientation information
 * /home/pi/RetroCRT/retrocrt_timings/
   * This directory contains display resolutions that we dynamically switch to
+* /boot/retrocrt/wpa_supplicant.conf(.txt)
+  * Define your WiFi configuration & country code, then RetroCRT will enable WiFi for you
+  * If the file doesn't exist, re-run RetroCRT configurator with updates

 ## Scripts